-Disclosure: MommaWanderlust.com is a part of affiliate marketing programs.
-If you click links on my site & make a purchase, I may make a (very) small commission from this.
+This post contains affiliate links.
+If you click the links & make a purchase, I may make a (very) small commission from this.
 There is no extra cost to you.
-These funds help pay for the website’s domain and site maintenance.
-I only post about products & services that I use and would recommend to a close a friend!
+All opinions are my own,

 I recently returned from an awe-inspiring and life-altering trip to Antarctica.
 The hardest part about preparing for the journey (other than saying goodbye to my kids for 12 days) was trying to figure out what to pack.
 Packing for a once in a lifetime adventure can be a bit daunting.
 Since I had to prepare to travel to one of the most remote locations in the world, it was imperative that I pack everything that I’d need, to include warm clothing essentials and enough photo gear to capture great images for this epic experience.

 Since I opted to fly into Buenos Aires, Argentina, instead of Ushuaia I had to travel via charter plane from Buenos Aires to Ushuaia, which is the southernmost city in the world and the location of the port we were leaving from.
 The charter airline had very strict luggage allowances.
 Checked luggage could not weigh more than 44 pounds, and there was an 11 pound limit for carry-on bags.
 Therein lies the rub, I needed to be prepared for any situation AND pack light.